Skip to main content

 Birthday reminders

-1. Create task: “Send birthday card to [household name]”
+1. Create task: “Send birthday card”

-Trigger: Tag added (“Hot Lead”) Actions:
+Trigger: Tag added (“Hot lead”) Actions:

 1. Create task: “Follow up within 24 hours”

-2. Add to sequence: “Hot Lead Nurture”
+2. Add to sequence: “Hot lead nurture”

 3. Create opportunity: Link to prospect pipeline